gregheffner/index.html/README.md

 ## Technologies Used

 The website is built using HTML.
-It also includes a script from tryhackme.com.

 ## How to View